PrivSec-dev/privsec.dev/content/posts/android/F-Droid Security Issues.md

     </domain-config>
 </network-security-config>
 ```

+The Play Store does not use certificate pinning exactly, but achieves a similar level of security for all connections to Google by using a limited set of root CAs, including [their own](https://pki.goog/)).
+This practice, alongside the Play Store's use of [package signing](https://source.android.com/docs/security/features/apksigning), guarantees that the apps you download from the Play Store are obtained securely and not tampered with.
+F-Droid does **not** provide the same guarantee.

 To be fair, the F-Droid team has considered several times about adding certificate pinning to their client [at least for the default repositories](https://gitlab.com/fdroid/fdroidclient/-/issues/105).
 [Relics of preliminary work](https://gitlab.com/fdroid/fdroidclient/-/blob/1.14-alpha4/app/src/main/java/org/fdroid/fdroid/FDroidCertPins.java) can even be found in their current codebase, but it's unfortunate that they haven't been able to find [any working implementation](https://github.com/f-droid/fdroidclient/commit/7f78b46664981b9b73cadbfdda6391f6fe939c77) so far.
 Given the overly complex nature of F-Droid, that's largely understandable.